cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-If specified, CFEngine will assume that the package installation occurs
-by filename and will search the named paths for a package matching the
-pattern `package_name_convention`.
-If found the name will be prefixed to
-the package name in the package commands.

 #### package_installed_regex

+**Description**: Regular expression which matches packages that are already
+installed

+This regular expression must match complete lines in the output of the
+list command that are actually installed packages.
+If all
+the lines match, then the regex can be set of `.*`, however most package
+systems output prefix lines and a variety of human padding that needs to
+be ignored.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression which matches packages that are already
-installed

 **Example**: